elastic/kibana/packages/kbn-i18n/GUIDELINE.md

 - Placeholder (if it's a placeholder),
 - Tooltip (if it's a tootltip),
 - AriaLabel (if it's `aria-label` tag attribute),
-- ErrorMessage (if it'a an error message),
+- ErrorMessage (if it's an error message),
 - LinkText (if it's `<a>` tag),
 - ToggleSwitch and etc.